Admitted vs. non-admitted insurance: What’s the difference?

 - International business policies

-Important note: Just because non-admitted carriers are not required to follow state regulations, this doesn’t mean that they do not follow them.
-In fact, many non-admitted insurance providers still follow procedures and requirements similar to those of admitted carriers.
+Important note: Just because non-admitted insurance providers are not required to follow state regulations doesn’t mean they do not.
+In fact, many non-admitted insurance providers still follow procedures and requirements similar to those of admitted providers.

-Non-admitted carriers are often referred to as “excess and surplus line carriers,” so while the products they sell are not regulated by the state insurance commissioner, they are regulated by what is called the state surplus lines office.
+Non-admitted insurance is often referred to as “excess and surplus line.”
+While these products are not regulated by the state insurance commissioner, they are regulated by the state surplus lines office.

 This is all to say that non-admitted products are not the lawless “Wild West” of the insurance world.
-While non-admitted carriers do not have to go through the long approval process that admitted ones go through, they still need to submit company information such as articles of incorporation, a list of officers, and various financial information to the surplus lines office.
-They are also taxed by the state, and all agents working in non-admitted companies need to be licensed brokers.
+While companies offering non-admitted insurance do not have to go through the long approval process that those providing admitted go through, they still need to submit company information such as articles of incorporation, a list of officers, and various financial information to the surplus lines office.
+They are also taxed by the state, and all agents working with non-admitted companies need to be licensed surplus lines brokers.

-Still, the regulations of these companies are significantly less invasive than the regulations that carriers that only deal with admitted products must adhere to.
+Still, the regulations of these companies are significantly less invasive than those that companies only dealing with admitted products must adhere to.

-The prefix “non” is often interpreted as a warning sign by some companies, but the truth is that non-admitted insurers are absolutely legitimate and financially stable companies.
-Non-admitted carriers need to have secure reinsurance options or a massive monetary reserve to offer coverage for the high-risk events they often deal with, which they wouldn’t be able to do if they weren’t financially stable.
+The prefix “non” is often interpreted as a warning sign by some companies, but the truth is that non-admitted insurance is absolutely legitimate and is often provided by financially stable companies.
+Non-admitted insurance providers need to have secure reinsurance options or a massive monetary reserve to offer coverage for the high-risk events they often deal with, which they wouldn’t be able to do if they weren’t financially stable.
 Just because a non-admitted insurance provider does not have access to the state insurance guaranty fund does not mean it is an illegitimate provider.

 As mentioned before, non-admitted insurance companies still need to be licensed.
-Even though they are not as regulated by the state as admitted carriers, there is still a significant amount of regulation involved in selling insurance as a non-admitted carrier.
+Even though they are not as regulated by the state as companies offering admitted products, there is still a significant amount of regulation involved in selling non-admitted insurance.

 While insurance companies might all have different reasons for wanting to sell admitted products, there is one major benefit.
-Namely, admitted insurance products are backed by the state’s guaranty fund in the event of a carrier’s insolvency.
-This means that if the company becomes insolvent, the state will pay (up to a state-specified limit) the carrier’s claims on admitted products.
+Namely, admitted insurance products are backed by the state’s guaranty fund in the event of insolvency.
+This means that if the company becomes insolvent, the state will pay (up to a state-specified limit) the provider’s claims on admitted products.

-Here are a few of the main benefits of admitted insurance carriers:
+Here are a few of the main benefits of admitted insurance:

-- Improved financial protection: Admitted policies are backed by the state’s guaranty fund, which protects policyholders in the case of insolvency.
+- Improved financial protection: Admitted policies are backed by the state’s guaranty fund, which provides some protection to policyholders in the case of the provider’s insolvency.

 - State-regulated rates and policy terms: Consumers are protected further as insurance rates and terms are regulated by the state insurance department.